garbin/elasticsearch-reindex/README.md

 elasticsearch-reindex
 =====================

-A tool for easy reindex your elasticsearch data
+A full feature tool for easy reindex your elasticsearch data

 Installation
 -----------